 Per company policy, you can’t have more than one outstanding loan at once.
 If you’d like to apply for a second loan, you need to pay off your original loan first.

-Loans from Marcus by Goldman Sachs® are available to U.S. consumers aged 18 and older in most states and the District of Columbia.
-Certain states have higher age requirements – for instance, it’s 21 in Mississippi and Puerto Rico.
-Loans aren’t available in Maryland.
+Loans from Marcus by Goldman Sachs® are available to U.S. consumers aged 18 and older in all 50 states and the District of Columbia.
+The minimum age to apply in most states is 19, but certain states have higher age requirements: 21 in Mississippi and Puerto Rico and 19 in Alabama.

 You can make payments on your loan via automatic direct debit (AutoPay), manual phone or online payments, and mailed check.
 When paying by check, you need to allow sufficient time for the payment to reach Marcus’s processing facility before the due date.